vk5ln/1541-II_1581_power_distribution_pcb/README.md

 I created this PCB to eliminate the growing pile of power supplies needed to power my stack of Commodore Floppy Disk Drives.
 Freeing up three AC power outlets is also a bonus!

 I have not specified any particular enclosure as what suits me may not be ideal in your situation.
-I'm happy to metal enclosures but some prefer plastic.
+I'm happy to work with and use metal enclosures but some prefer plastic.

 For the optional Power LED header, resistors and LEDs/cabling, any convenient parts can be used so I've not specified exact part numbers.
 The PCB pads suit
 0805 (2012 metric) SMD resistors.